Erythranthe tilingii: Distribution

-It is native to much of western North America, from Alaska to California to New Mexico to Montana.
+It is native to much of western North America, from Alberta to California to New Mexico to Montana.
 It grows in moist and wet habitats, such as streambanks and mountain meadows, and is generally found at high elevation.

 Mimulus tilingii is a mat-forming perennial herb found on rocky slopes in the subalpine and alpine zones (Mount Rainier National Park).